mjordan/islandora_workbench_docs/docs/fields.md

 In addition to content files like images, the input data used by Workbench is a CSV file.
 This CSV file contains the metadata that is to be added to new or existing nodes, and some additional reserved columns specific to Workbench.
-Field values are either strings (for string or text fields) like `I am a string`, integers (for `field_weight`, for example) like `100` or `7281`, the binary values `1` or `0`, Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), or structured strings (for typed relation and geolocation fields) like `"49.16667,-123.93333"`.
+Field values are

+* strings (for string or text fields) like `I am a string`
+* integers (for `field_weight`, for example) like `100` or `7281`
+* the binary values `1` or `0`
+* Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents)
+* structured strings (for typed relation and geolocation fields) like `"49.16667,-123.93333"`

 !!! note
     As is standard with CSV data, field values do not need to be wrapped in double quotation marks (`"`), unless they contain an instance of the delimiter character (e.g., a comma).
 Spreadsheet applications such as Google Sheets, LibreOffice Calc, and Excel will output valid CSV data.